-The AD72661 is a dual, 12-bit, high speed, low power, successive approximation ADC that operates from a single 2.7 V to 5.25 V power supply and features throughput rates up to 2 MSPS.
+The AD72651 is a dual, 12-bit, high speed, low power, successive approximation ADC that operates from a single 2.7 V to 5.25 V power supply and features throughput rates of up to 1 MSPS.
 The device contains two ADCs, each preceded by a 3-channel multiplexer, and a low noise, wide bandwidth track-and-hold amplifier that can handle input frequencies in excess of 30 MHz.

 The conversion process and data acquisition use standard control inputs allowing easy interfacing to microprocessors or DSPs.
-The input signal is sampled on the falling edge of $\overline{CS}$ ; conversion is also initiated at this point.
+The input signal is sampled on the falling edge of $\overline{\text{CS}}$; conversion is also initiated at this point.
 The conversion time is determined by the SCLK frequency.
-There are no pipelined delays associated with the part.

-The AD7266 uses advanced design techniques to achieve very low power dissipation at high throughput rates.
-With 5 V supplies and a 2 MSPS throughput rate, the part consumes 6.2 mA maximum.
-The part also offers flexible power/ throughput rate management when operating in normal mode as the quiescent current consumption is so low.
+The AD7265 uses advanced design techniques to achieve very low power dissipation at high throughput rates.
+With 5 V supplies and a 1 MSPS throughput rate, the part consumes 4 mA maximum.
+The part also offers flexible power/throughput rate management when operating in normal mode, because the quiescent current consumption is so low.

-The analog input range for the part can be selected to be a 0 V to $V{REF}$ (or $2 \times V{REF}$ ) range, with either straight binary or twos complement output coding.
-The AD7266 has an on-chip 2.5 V reference that can be overdriven when an external reference is preferred.
-This external reference range is 100 mV to $V{DD}$ .
+The analog input range for the part can be selected to be a 0 V to V{REF} (or $2 \times V{\text{REF}}$) range, with either straight binary or twos complement output coding.
+The AD7265 has an on-chip 2.5 V reference that can be overdriven when an external reference is preferred.
+This external reference range is 100 mV to V{DD} .
+The AD7265 is available in 32-lead LFCSP and 32-lead TQFP.